Cybeles-Eos/ProgrammingNotes/artisan_command.md

    - So by generating the model migration and controller at once you can create functionality to create, read, update and delete records very quickly with a minimum of code

+# Commands

+   - php artisan tinker
+      [*]: Think of this as command line play ground you can manipulate variables and etc.
+      _Sample_
+      - If you want to create new value in existing table
+      ```
+         php artisan tinker

+         > App\Model\Job::create(['title' => 'Crafts man', 'salary' => '$20,000'])
+      ```
+      [note]: make sure you add the title and salary in fillable property at model.

+   - php artisan help make:model
+      [*]: This will `show all list of optional` you can add while creating a model :Examples of what will show in list of optional.
+      *-c* : this will make a controller for your model *-m* : This will make a migration for your model *-r* : Automatically generate resource code for your model, migration or controller.
+      *-mcr* : make the 3 optional in 1 line command.